handsontable/handsontable/docs/content/guides/columns/column-filter.md

 You can exclude any number of top or bottom rows from filtering.

-For example, if you [freeze](@/guides/rows/row-freezing.md) a row at the top (to display column names), and freeze a row at the bottom (to display [column summaries](@/guides/columns/column-summary.md)), you can prevent those frozen rows from getting filtered, so they always stay in place.
+For example, in the following demo, filtering doesn't affect the first and the last row.

 ::: only-for javascript